kubernetes-retired/kube-aws/ROADMAP.md

   * Kubernetes 1.6
   * Etcd v3 support as it is enabled by default in 1.6: https://github.com/kubernetes/kubernetes/issues/22448#event-913208648
+  * Migrate from coreos-cloudinit to ignition for node bootstrapping
   * YAML CloudFormation templates

 ## Stage N: v0.9.x